pebender/alexa-for-lg-webos-tv/docs/pages/design/skill-to-bridge-interface.md

 }
 ```

-The `Login Reject Response` message is the HTTP response header and body
+The `Auth Failure Response` message is the HTTP response header and body

 ```http
 HTTP/1.1 401 Unauthorized